MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-register.md

 ms.author: justinha
 ms.reviewer: misainat
 ms.lastreviewed: 06/14/2019
 ---

-# Azure Stack registration
+# Register the ASDK with Azure

 You can register your Azure Stack Development Kit (ASDK) installation with Azure to download marketplace items from Azure and to set up commerce data reporting back to Microsoft.
 Registration is required to support full Azure Stack functionality, including marketplace syndication.
 Registration is required to enable you to test important Azure Stack functionality like marketplace syndication and usage reporting.
 After you register Azure Stack, usage is reported to Azure commerce.
 You can see it under the subscription you used for registration.
 However, ASDK users aren't charged for any usage they report.

-If you do not register your ASDK, you might see an **Activation Required** warning alert that advises you to register your Azure Stack Development Kit.
+If you don't register your ASDK, you might see an **Activation Required** warning alert that advises you to register your ASDK.
 This behavior is expected.

 ## Prerequisites

-Before using these instructions to register the ASDK with Azure, ensure that you have installed the Azure Stack PowerShell and downloaded the Azure Stack tools as described in the [post-deployment configuration](asdk-post-deploy.md) article.
+Before using these instructions to register the ASDK with Azure, ensure that you've installed the Azure Stack PowerShell and downloaded the Azure Stack tools as described in the [post-deployment configuration](asdk-post-deploy.md) article.

 In addition, the PowerShell language mode must be set to **FullLanguage** on the computer used to register the ASDK with Azure.
 To verify that the current language mode is set to full, open an elevated PowerShell window and run the following PowerShell commands: